-Homicide survivors may be told that anxiety is normal, that it helps prepare the body for action.
+Homicide survivors may be told that anxiety is normal and that it helps prepare the body for action.
 In regular circumstances this is true, but the anxiety that accompanies a homicide is often a diagnosable anxiety disorder, and this is different from 'everyday anxiety'.

-Fears are not normal, however, when they become overwhelming and interfere with daily living.
-If your fear has become disabling, you may have developed an anxiety disorder and should consult your family physician immediately.
+Fears are normal, as long as, they don't become overwhelming and interfere with daily living.
+If their fear has become disabling, they may have developed an anxiety disorder and should consult their family physician immediately.
 Do not be embarrassed, as many people suffer from anxiety disorders.
-They are highly treatable.
-(Boals & Schuettler, 2009)
+They are highly treatable (Boals & Schuettler, 2009).